Do you need to Pass your Theory Test before Driving Lessons?

 The more time you spend on the road, the more your confidence will grow.
 Your instructor will then start to introduce you to manoeuvres like parallel parking and different road types.

 The number of lessons you’ll need before passing your test will depend on your individual circumstances.
-The average learner needs around 45 hours of tuition, but there’s no legal minimum number of lessons that you need to have before passing your driving test.
+The average learner needs around 45 hours of tuition, but there’s no legal minimum number of lessons that you need to have before taking your driving test.

 Additional driving practice with family and friends